 - Have a ball eating candy and treats but only after you examine it first.
 Dispose of any homemade treats, those that aren’t wrapped, and anything that looks like it could have been tampered with.

-I guess number 6 should be let them have fun, and when the party is over and the sugar buzz has worn off, click here to find out how to properly care for their costume so that it can be either worn again or passed along to a sibling.
+I guess number 6 should be let them have fun, and when the party is over and the sugar buzz has worn off, drop your costumes off at any A Cleaner World location.
+We can clean them so that they are ready for future adventures.